Te Pīhopatanga o Aotearoa

-Te Pīhopatanga o Aotearoa is an Anglican regional bishopric or diocese (Tikanga), that covers the entire country of New Zealand (Aotearoa).
-The diocese is home to Māori Anglicans across Aotearoa (New Zealand), and is one of the three Tikanga (cultural streams) of the Anglican Church in Aotearoa, New Zealand and Polynesia.
+Te Pīhopatanga o Aotearoa is an Anglican regional bishopric or diocese (tikanga) that covers the entire country of New Zealand (Aotearoa).
+The diocese is home to Māori Anglicans across Aotearoa (New Zealand), and is one of the three tikanga (cultural streams) of the Anglican Church in Aotearoa, New Zealand and Polynesia.

-The first Māori bishop was appointed in 1928, and the Pīhopatanga itself was established by General Synod as an autonomous body in 1978.
-According to the 2001 census there were approximately 75,000 Māori Anglicans in Aotearoa, which made it the largest Māori denomination.
-The Māori tikanga of the church is headed by Don Tamihere, Te Pīhopa o Aotearoa / Bishop of Aotearoa and Te Pīhopa o Te Tairāwhiti / Bishop of Tairāwhiti; Tamihere is the sixth Pīhopa o Aotearoa, succeeding the late Archbishop Brown Turei.
+The first Māori bishop was appointed in 1928, and the Pīhopatanga itself was established by the General Synod as an autonomous body in 1978.
+According to the 2001 census there were about 75,000 Māori Anglicans in Aotearoa, which made it the largest Māori denomination.
+The Māori tikanga is headed by Don Tamihere, Te Pīhopa o Aotearoa / Bishop of Aotearoa and Te Pīhopa o Te Tairāwhiti / Bishop of Tairāwhiti; Tamihere is the sixth Pīhopa o Aotearoa, succeeding Archbishop Brown Turei.

 Episcopal units

-The 1992 constitution of the church enabled Te Rūnanga (assembly, i.e. synod; later Te Rūnanganui / general assembly) o Te Pīhopatanga to create sub-units called Hui Amorangi (lit. leaders' gathering; similar to the English 'synod') and to provide bishops for these.
-From an original position where these hui were mere divisions of Te Pīhopatanga, they have developed to "Episcopal Unit" status not incomparable to the "New Zealand dioceses" (whereby each hui amorangi pīhopa is Licensing Bishop {i.e. Ordinary} in her own right), and have come to each be called Pīhopatanga in themselves.
+The 1992 constitution of the church enabled Te Rūnanga o Te Pīhopatanga (the assembly, i.e. synod; later Te Rūnanganui / general assembly) to create sub-units called hui amorangi (lit. leaders' gathering; similar to the English 'synod') and to provide bishops for these.
+These hui have developed from mere divisions of Te Pīhopatanga to "episcopal unit" status, comparable to the "New Zealand dioceses", whereby each hui amorangi pīhopa is Licensing Bishop (i.e. Ordinary) in her own right, and have come to each be called Pīhopatanga in themselves.

-As of 2025, Te Pīhopatanga o Aotearoa were made up of five pīhopatanga / regional bishoprics:
+As of 2025, Te Pīhopatanga o Aotearoa were made up of five pīhopatanga (regional bishoprics0: